DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Secondly, if we say cars are necessary for happiness, what does that say about everyone who can't own or operate a vehicle?
 Do we dare suggest people with motor impairments have zero means of pursuing happiness in a city like Dallas?

-It doesn't take a genius to realize it's not the car that makes us happy but what the car allows us to do that makes us happy.
+It's not the car that makes us happy but what the car allows us to do that makes us happy.
 But therein lies the rub...

 > What makes \*you\* happy?
 >